 First-Plymouth strives to blend tradition and innovation, the historical and the contemporary.
 Our worship services have a quality that echoes through the ages and yet, speaks to the present and points to the future.
 Our religious life is shaped by five guiding principles: We are Christian, Open-minded, Spiritual, Evolving and Diverse.
+First-Plymouth Congregational Church is part of the United Church of Christ.

 WE ARE CHRISTIAN